Behavior-Driven Development (BDD)

-Gherkin is a simple, light weighted and structured language which makes it easy for everyone (Developers, QA, stakeholders and others whosoever is involved in development) to understand the business scenarios or behavior.
+Gherkin is a simple, light-weighted, and structured language that makes it easy for everyone (developers, QAs, stakeholders, and others whosoever are involved in development) to understand the business scenarios or behavior.

 By having the ability to express scenarios in English or other native language, stakeholders who most of the time are non-technical people get an opportunity to describe their applications expected behavior.